trguduru/credit_card_fraud_detection/README.md

 ![](images/random_over_sample_conf_martix.png)
 ![](images/smote_cfm.png) ![](images/borderline_smote_cfm.png)

-All these oversampling models are accurately predicting *true positive* but these models seems overfit as data duplication  with over sampling techniques and may not perform very well on never seen data.
+All these oversampling models accurately predict *true positive* but these models seem to overfit as data duplication with oversampling techniques and may not perform very well on never seen data.

 #### Ensemble Models
 Ensemble techniques and models might improve the accuracy of the models so we can try the following